THE

 HOW PITCH PRO WORKS

-We’ll meet every Friday via Zoom from 3-4 p.m.
+We’ll meet Wednesdays via Zoom from 1-2 p.m.
 E.T.
-I’ll teach you one of the six lessons outlined below, then answer participants’ questions.
+I’ll teach you one of the six lessons outlined below, then answer your questions.
 Pitch Pro is a small group program designed to give you plenty of opportunities to ask me how to best apply this information to your novel and career.

 Can’t attend live?
 I record all sessions and upload them to a course portal, which you’re guaranteed access to for at least one full year after the course ends.
 See below for the full schedule.